Glitch752/NspirePythonCAS/README.md

 - [ ] Add other functions (e.g. `tan`, `log`)
 - [ ] Add trig identities
 - [ ] Add exponentiation support
-- [ ] Internally represent numbers as rationals to avoid floating-point errors and allow exact simplification in more cases
+- [X] Internally represent numbers as rationals to avoid floating-point errors and allow exact simplification in more cases
+- [ ] Add support for symbolic constants like `pi`, `e`, etc.
 - [X] Add support for non-primary variables of differentiation so we can take partial derivatives
 - [ ] Add the ability to solve equations for specific variables symbolically
 - [ ] Add the ability to solve systems of equations symbolically
 - [ ] Add support for integrals (probably not going to happen)
 - [ ] Add support for limits (probably not going to happen)
+- [ ] Add support for complex numbers (probably not going to happen)

 # Running
 You don't need to have a TI-NSpire to run this code; it's regular Python.